 In other words, a diet that feeds all the “wrong” bacteria while not providing enough food for the “good” ones may have significant negative long-term health implications.

 Fun fact: According to an analysis of my gut microbiota, I have less gluten-digesting microbes than people who report no ailments and a high level of wellness.
 While I don’t have celiac disease (as far as I know), my relatively low number of those bacteria is likely because I avoid grains in my diet.
 That deprives them of the fuel they need to expand their colony.

 Best Foods to Support a Healthy Gut Microbiome

 Below is a high-level overview of the best foods you can eat and other factors to support a healthy gut:

 - Fiber: Make sure you get enough diversity, quality and quantity.
-To learn more about the importance and different types of fiber, check out this article.

 - Phytochemicals: You can find phytochemicals in plants, but make sure to get enough diversity and quantity.